build-on-aws/content/posts/we-built-an-llm-powered-devops-guru-heres-what-we-learned/index.md

 We can address the issue of model robustness by introducing a prompt template that utilizes question calibration.
 To this end, we can collect best practices for prompt engineering through crowdsourcing, which allows us to construct a database of templates.
 For each user’s query, we first retrieve the most similar query from the template database and calibrate the question by the template before passing into LLM.
 Specifically, in Phase I, we extract the most similar query template from our database to align with the user’s initial question.
 This calibration step serves to reshape the question into a format that can elicit a high-quality response.
 In Phase II, the revised query is then entered into the LLM, which leverages LLM to generate remediation recommendations.
 Regarding the prompt templates, we find that:

 1. Substituting `how to` with `what action should I take` to tends to yield higher quality response.
-2. Incorporating the title of relevant Knowledge Center pages when providing additional context allows elicits responses with more precise insights to be derived from the Knowledge center pages.
+2. Incorporating the title of relevant Knowledge Center pages when providing additional context elicits responses with more precise insights to be derived from the Knowledge center pages.
 3. By prompting the LLM to `Be specific about the remediation recommendations`, we direct it to provide detailed and actionable insights with more concrete resolutions.

 Additionally, it is recommended to avoid overloading an extensive conversation history, as it can potentially hurt the efficiency of the response generation.
 Moreover, caution is advised when requesting outputs in JSON format, given that it can often diminish the quality of the model’s responses.